 “We are seeing signs of recovery… The economy is showing signs of improvement and this is evident in real estate developments and construction projects,” Mr Brian Phipps, the Deputy Special Representative for Somalia at the US Department of State noted during a Somali Investment Forum in March in Nairobi.

+Signs of Somalia recovery have been evident for the last few years, partly fuelled by an enterprising local population and increased contribution from Somali’s in the diaspora, whose investment into the country has exponentially grown and is estimated at US$1.2 billion a year.
 The recent opening of a new and modern terminal at the Adden Adde International Airport in Mogadishu, construction of multi-million dollar residential and office blocks in the city, revamping of the education sector and increased activity in the financial sector, all point to signs of recovery ofan economy that had been battered by years of conflict.

 At the political front, a new leaner government was formed this year, and most Somali’s hope that the government will this time round hold together and implement policies and programmes that will drive the social and economic sectors.

+Infact, a number of business persons and economic analysts see the international financial groups as merely playing catch-up, especially in seeing Somalia as a country that provides opportunities for investment and not just as an aide recipient.
 There is still an understandable reluctance to fully engage with Somalia, particularly by Western Countries, on trade and business front.
 Nonetheless, it is apparent that there is serious rethinking, considering the level of discussions and enthusiasm shown at the Nairobi Conference hosted by Shuraako, a trade and investment facilitator.

 The “cautious policy” adopted by the World Bank and the International Monetary Fund in dealing with Somalia is not viewed favourably by many Somali business people, even though there are historical disputes that must first be addressed, including a longstanding debt that Somalia owes the International lenders.